makyo/writing/work/sawtooth/youre-gone/youre-gone.md

 *[11:12 AM] Markus>* Even your ashes.
 Your mom hated that most, I think.

-*[11:13 AM] Markus>* You left me will all of our debts, but you left her with nothing.
+*[11:13 AM] Markus>* You left me with all of our debts, but you left her with nothing.

 *[11:13 AM] Markus>* Surprised I don't feel self-righteous or whatever.
 Just resolute.
 I didn't "win".
 If anyone won, it was you.